 Just like the surge of laundry pods sweeping the nation, RVers also have the option to use a pod on their black tank.
 These pods are full of highly concentrated chemicals designed to break down and deodorize your black tank.

 If you have the budget for them, pods and chemical capsule treatments are convenient, mess-free, and take up significantly less space in your RV.
 However, as I mentioned, your budget will take a hit every time you need to purchase this necessary product, and you may find it not as cost-effective overall should you need to deodorize your black tank regularly.

-If you are a casual rver and have a modest black tank, these pod and caps elections might be best for you.
-However, keep in mind that you do not have the option to customize the amount of chemical that you are putting into your tank.
-It may lead to more product wasted in the long run as well!
+If you are a casual RVer and have a modest black tank, these pod and caps elections might be best for you.
+However, keep in mind that you do not have the option to customize the amount of chemicals that you are putting into your tank.
+It may lead to more product waste in the long run as well!

 However, tablets have the option to be broken in half while pods and capsules do not.
 While I don’t recommend touching these dangerous chemicals without gloves or other safety gear, it is nice to have the option to utilize only half of a tablet rather than a full tablet.